-By the time you reach 23 years of age, you have likely gained several years of driving experience, which can result in more affordable auto insurance costs.
-The average cost of car insurance for 23-year-olds is $2,591 per year for full coverage.
-While this is quite a bit more than the national average cost of car insurance for full coverage, it is less than what insurance costs for teen drivers.
+By age 23, drivers are past the most expensive average rates based on age, but they still typically pay higher rates than older, more experienced drivers.
+The average cost of car insurance for 23-year-olds is $2,985 for full coverage car insurance and $896 for minimum coverage car insurance.
+While this is quite a bit more than the national average cost of car insurance for full coverage and minimum coverage, it is less than what insurance costs for teen drivers and younger adults on average.

 How much is car insurance for 23-year-old drivers?

-The average cost of full coverage car insurance for 23-year-old drivers who have their own policy is $2,591 per year.
-Insurance companies view young adults as riskier to insure than older drivers since they do not have as much experience behind the wheel.
-Because of the increased risk, insurance companies charge young drivers a higher premium.
+The average cost of full coverage car insurance for 23-year-old drivers on their own policy is $2,985 per year for full coverage and $896 per year for minimum coverage.
+These rates are higher than the national average cost of car insurance, which is $2,014 per year for full coverage and $622 per year for minimum coverage.
+Auto insurance companies view young adults as riskier to insure than older drivers since they do not have as much experience behind the wheel and have a greater accident frequency rate than older adults.
+Because of the increased risk, insurance companies charge young drivers a higher premium, according to the Insurance Information Institute (Triple-I).

 Average car insurance cost for 23-year-olds by state

 The average cost of car insurance can vary greatly based on your geographic location.
-This is because each state has different laws surrounding insurance, as well as different rates of accidents or natural disasters.
-Regional medical costs and the price of parts and labor for vehicle repairs can also impact how much full coverage insurance costs.
+This is because all 50 states and Washington, D.C., have different regulations surrounding auto insurance, as well as the potential impacts of weather hazards and other natural disasters on driving conditions and accident frequency rates.
+Regional medical costs and the price of parts and labor for vehicle repairs can also impact how much full coverage insurance costs in your location.
+Below, we’ve compiled the average full coverage rates for 23-year-old drivers by state:

 Best car insurance companies for 23-year-olds

-In our search for the best car insurance for 23-year-olds, we first analyzed the average annual premium for full coverage from the largest car insurance companies by market share in the company.
-We also reviewed each company’s discounts, coverages, policy features and third-party ratings.
+In our search for the best car insurance for 23-year-olds, we first analyzed the average annual premium for full coverage from the largest car insurance companies by market share in the country.
+We also reviewed each company’s discounts, coverages, policy features, third-party ratings, customer service scores and financial strength ratings.
+Using this information, we calculated a Bankrate Score for each company on a five-point scale.
+The higher a company’s score, the better they performed across the different review areas.
+Bankrate Scores can be used as a tool for drivers to make informed decisions when deciding between insurance companies.

-It might be worth getting quotes from the following companies if you are looking for the best car insurance for 23-year-old drivers:
+It might be worth getting quotes from the following auto insurance companies if you are looking for the best car insurance for 23-year-old drivers:

 On average, USAA is one of the cheapest car insurance companies for 23-year-old drivers.
-However, USAA only insures past and current military personnel and qualifying family members.
+However, USAA only insures active-duty military personnel, veterans and qualifying family members.
 If you do qualify for coverage, USAA offers consistently low rates as well as numerous discounts to help lower premiums even more.
 Discounts include those for safe drivers, annual mileage and vehicle storage.
+You can also showcase your safe driving skills with USAA’s SafePilot program, which may save you up to 30 percent on your policy renewal by being a safe driver.

 Learn more: USAA Insurance review

-Progressive is a good choice for 23-year-olds who like to handle their insurance online.
+Progressive may have the highest full coverage premium on our list, but the company may still be a good choice for 23-year-olds who like to handle their insurance online.
 The company offers discounts for getting quotes online, buying policies online and opting for a paperless policy.
+Progressive ranked third in the Insurance Digital Experience Study for the service category.
 Additionally, enrolling in Progressive’s Snapshot program might help you lower your car insurance rate.
 Snapshot is a telematics program that tracks your driving through a mobile app or plug-in device to determine how safely you drive.
-Your premiums are discounted based on your driving activity, although drivers deemed high-risk by the program could see a premium increase.

 Learn more: Progressive Insurance review

-Travelers might have the highest average annual full coverage premium on our list, but the average rate for 23-year-olds is still quite a bit lower than the national average rate.
-Travelers might be a good choice for 23-year-olds wanting a highly customizable policy.
+Travelers might have the second-highest average annual full coverage premium on our list, but the average rate for 23-year-olds is still quite a bit lower than the national average annual rate.
+Travelers might be a good choice for 23-year-olds wanting a highly personalized policy.
 The carrier has a long list of optional coverages, including loan/lease gap coverage, accident forgiveness and new car replacement coverage.
 The company also offers several ways to save, like discounts for good students, homeowners and drivers with continuous insurance.
+Having a good driving history and paying your bills on time are other ways you may be able to save with Travelers car insurance.

 Learn more: Travelers Insurance review